 The common tent is a special place.
 It is made of a completely transparent material, opening a great view of the Northern nature.
 It contains not only a recreation area, but also a restaurant and a bar.
 Enjoy the food by a specially invited chef.
 Every dish here is made from local products to northern recipes.

-Wanna see yourself how unique this place is?
+Has our glamping guide inspired for a travel?
 Join us in the journey to the Kola Peninsula.
 Not only will you enjoy the comfort in the wild, but also go on jeep, buggie, and quad tours over the Arctic tundra, and even reach the northernmost point of European Russia, as well as the coastline of the Arctic Ocean.

 If want to see more of the Kola Peninsula — check other tours of our collection.
 Not easy to make a choice?
 We will be happy to help you — email us at firstname.lastname@example.org or call +7 495 125-28-08